everknow/everknow-website/mocda-collection-whitepaper.md

 - A legal framework to enable control on the authenticity and copyright.
 - A cultural contextualisation to expose a valuation vector that is independent from the value at which an artwork is traded.
 - The possibility to verify the artwork inclusion in the MoCDA collection, which will give prestige to a selected group of works and the artists.
-- Partnership with a large group of organisation to operate a reinforcement of the record's validity by consensus.
+- Partnership with a group of estabilished organisations to operate a reinforcement of the record's validity by consensus.

 ## Services